kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

   - Increased tool item durability (hammers, cultivators, hoes) by 300%.
   - Increased player maximum carry weight by 25%.
   - Increased auto-pickup range to 3 meters from 2.
+  - Enabled feature to prevent accidental (and undesired) crop spacing overlap.
   - Decreased Guardian Buff cooldown to 600 seconds from 1200.
   - Disabled auto-unequip upon entering deep water (or swimming).
   - Reduced fall damage by 15%.